Enzo Scifo: Style of play

 A highly creative midfielder with an eye for goal, Scifo was a classic number 10 playmaker who usually played as an attacking midfielder behind the strikers; he was also capable of playing as a central midfielder, where he functioned as a deep-lying playmaker, or as a wide midfielder along the right flank.
 Considered one of Belgium's greatest ever players, his primary traits as a footballer were his excellent vision, tactical intelligence, and technical skills, which allowed him to orchestrate his team's attacking moves from midfield; he was also highly regarded for his balance on the ball, and his ability to dribble with his head up, as well as his accurate shooting and passing ability with his right foot, which enabled him both to score goals or create chances for his teammates.
 However, despite his talent, he was also criticised by his managers at times for his poor defensive work-rate off the ball, his introverted character, and for being selfish and inefficient at times, in particular in his youth, as he attempted too many individual dribbling runs, rather than looking to provide a simpler pass to an open teammate.
 Throughout his career, his unique playing style drew comparisons with Gianni Rivera, Giancarlo Antognoni, and his idol Michel Platini.

 After retirement

 Scifo tried his hand at coaching with R. Charleroi S.C., joining them for the 2000–01 season.
 Indifferent results led to his resignation in June 2002.
 He later coached Tubize between 2004 and 2006, and later became head trainer of R.E.
 Mouscron, another Belgian League team, in 2007.
 On 6 June 2009, Scifo quit Mouscron due to the club's difficult financial situation.

-In May 2006, he was part of the historic first European Selection, led by former England manager Terry Venables and Josep Mª Fusté which had its début in Eindhoven in the first EFPA Match.

 Scifo returned to club football with Mons between 2012 and 2013.
 Between 2015 and 2016, he served as the manager of the Belgium U21 national team.
+Scifo was appointed manager of Mouscron in 2021, but was dismissed from his position after a poor start to the season.
+In 2024, Enzo Scifo was appointed talent manager of RAAL La Louvière, the successor club to Louviéroise where he started as a youth player.